trenchcoatjedi/OpenWRT-automated-nightly-attended-sysupgrade-builds/README.md

 Persistent storage (attached, network, cloud) is recommended and may be required for devices with low memory.
 How to setup persistent mount points is beyond the scope of this guide.

-## AUC firmware binary automated download command
+## AUC generated firmware binary automated download without invoking sysupgrade

-This command executes a dry-run of AUC and automatically downloads the built firmware binary to the specified path
+This command executes an automated dry-run of AUC and downloads the built firmware binary to the specified path:

 `auc -n -y 2>&1 >/dev/null | grep -Eo 'https://sysupgrade.openwrt.org/[^ ]+' | xargs -I{} wget -q {} -O /path/to/file.name`